thorrak/fermentrack/docs/docs/index.md

 ## Missing Features

-At the moment, BrewPi-Django doesn't support 100% of the features of the official BrewPi web client.
+At the moment, Fermentrack doesn't support 100% of the features of the official BrewPi web client.
 Some of these missing features (as well as the version they are expected to be added) include:

 * Serial controller support (expected in v2)
 * Serial controller autodetection (v2)